 - Energy Usage

 - Check how many BTUs, watts, or gallons of water your current devices use.
 This will give you a good baseline to use when checking the energy usage of new devices.
 Does that new oven provide more BTUs?
 Then it will do a better job of heating, but also use more energy.
 Consider the trade-off between more powerful appliances and those that save energy (and lower your bills).
+And, if you want to get the right unit for you, you’ll want to learn what is BTU SACC.

 - The Look Can Be Important